turbot/guardrails-docs/docs/7-minute-labs/terraform/index.md

 ```

 This command will remove the resources that you created using Terraform from
 your Turbot Workspace.
-You can confirm that the Smart Folder and associated
+You can confirm that the Policy Packs and associated
-Policy Settings have been deleted in the Turbot Console.
+Policy Settings have been deleted in the Guardrails Console.

 ## Importing existing resources to a Terraform config file